‘Southern Charm’ Season 4, Kathryn Dennis, Thomas Ravenel Do Court Mediation For Custody

 “Mutually assured destruction.”

-Sources close both Ravenel and Dennis have shared that both parties have damning evidence that could have ripple effects far beyond one hearing.
-At this time, the mediation is scheduled for April 20th, and the Southern Charm stars will have a chance to see if they can get out of their own way, put aside a lot of bitterness, and put a plan on paper that involves co-parenting.
+Sources close to both Ravenel and Dennis have shared that both parties have damning evidence that could have ripple effects far beyond one hearing.
+At this time, the mediation is scheduled for April 20, and the Southern Charm stars will have a chance to see if they can get out of their own way, put aside a lot of bitterness, and put a plan on paper that involves co-parenting.
 FitsNews has doubts that a relationship’s worth of differences can be put aside at a mediation meeting in order to do what is best for Kensie and Saint, but fingers crossed the two can make it work for the best of the children going forward.

 On this season of Southern Charm, Kathryn has come clean on her personal grease fire which was last year, and she says she has learned a lesson.
-In a statement on episode two of Southern Charm season 4, she made a statement saying that she was at her lowest point ever.
+In a statement on Episode 2 of Southern Charm Season 4, she made a statement saying that she was at her lowest point ever.

 “I was totally lost.
 Not even embarrassed, humiliated, [and] ashamed.
 I mean all of those combined.
 It’s the most disappointed I’ve ever felt in myself in my entire life.”

 Just prior to the reunion last year, in the midst of her custody battle with Thomas Ravenel, and just before the Southern Charm reunion, Kathryn failed a drug test, and says she regrets the behavior that caused her to be away from her kids, who she calls the lights of her life.
-Kathryn says that everything she is doing right now is the get her kids back.
+Kathryn says that everything she is doing right now is to get her kids back.

 While mediation will be tough on both Thomas and Kathryn, they are both hoping to put the needs of the kids first, and move forward co-parenting.